-"Contracting Director" means an individual designated in writing by the Head of the Contracting Activity responsible for performing contracting functions as described in 501.601.
+"Contracting Director" means an individual designated in writing by the Head of the Contracting Activity responsible for performing contracting or contract administration functions as defined in 501.601.
 Contracting directors are identified on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal.